By Nunzio Signore (BA, CSCS, CPT, NASM, FMS)

 The world of hitting is changing and it’s changing fast.
 As new technology is working its way into the world of baseball at break-neck speed, the information becoming available is opening the eyes of both baseball coaches and strength coaches alike and across multiple avenues as well.
 But once again as in pitching, this extremely explosive sport, leads us back to anatomy and the body’s ability to move through space quickly.
 So explosive in fact, that we are looking at microsecond movements only measurable by motion capture technology.

-We’ve recently added a K-Vest to our arsenal.
+Not long ago we added a K-Vest to our arsenal.
 It’s a 3D motion capture sensor technology by K-Motion geared towards baseball players.
 It measures a number of metrics and provides a summary including a kinematic sequence of the player’s baseball swing.
 The metrics it provides are revolutionary, at times turning the batting cage into a laboratory by providing miscellaneous information on the pelvis, torso, shoulders and hands.
 This information ranges from how players sequence through their very specific angular movements (posture) at different points in the swing, and the speed at which they do so.
 What do you know?
 The body dictates the swing!

 While the K-Vest provides us with very useful information on the kinematic sequence, this article is more about how we take that information and bring it back to the body and train it in the weight room to help achieve a more powerful and repeatable swing.
 Because like Frans Bosch said, “the body cares very little about what the coach has to say”.